Having more fun than a human being should be allowed to have.

 Rush Limbaugh still looms large.

-The Man Time Magazine calls the GOP savior Rush Limbaugh, Talk Radio Titan.
+The Man Time Magazine calls the GOP Savior Rush Limbaugh, Talk Radio Titan.

-Russ Limbaugh is quite the entertainer.
+Rush Limbaugh is quite the entertainer.

 Rush Limbaugh is a master entertainer.